Robert Cailliau: Biography

 Cailliau was born in Tongeren, Belgium.
 In 1958 he moved with his parents to Antwerp.
-After secondary school he graduated from Ghent University in 1969 as civil engineer in electrical and mechanical engineering (Dutch: Burgerlijk Werktuigkundig en Elektrotechnisch ingenieur).
-He also has an MSc from the University of Michigan in Computer, Information and Control Engineering, 1971.
+After secondary school he graduated from Ghent University in 1969 as civil, mechanical and electrical engineering (Dutch: Burgerlijk Werktuigkundig en Elektrotechnisch ingenieur).
+He also has an MSc from the University of Michigan in Computer, Information and Control Engineering, 1972.

-During his military service in the Belgian Army, he maintained Fortran programs to simulate troop movements and test video war games.
+During his military service in the Belgian Army, he maintained Fortran programs to simulate troop movements.

-In December 1974 he started working at CERN as a Fellow in the Proton Synchrotron (PS) division, working on the control system of the accelerator.
+In December 1974 he started working at CERN as a Fellow in the Proton Synchrotron (PS) division, participating in the renovation project of the control system of the accelerator.
 In April 1987 he left the PS division to become group leader of Office Computing Systems in the Data Handling division.
 In 1989, Tim Berners-Lee proposed a hypertext system for access to the many forms of documentation at and related to CERN.
 Berners-Lee created the system, calling it World Wide Web, between September and December 1990.
-During this time, Cailliau and he co-authored a proposal for funding for the project.
-Cailliau later became a key proponent of the project, running several projects to create and support browsers on different operating systems including various UNIX flavours and Classic Mac OS.
+During this time, Cailliau and he co-authored a proposal for funding for the activity.
+Cailliau later became a key proponent of CERN's web activity, running several student projects to create and support browsers on different operating systems including various UNIX flavours and Classic Mac OS.
 With Nicola Pellow he helped develop the first web browser for the Classic Mac OS operating system called MacWWW.

 In 1993, in collaboration with the Fraunhofer-Gesellschaft Cailliau started the European Commission's first web-based project for information dissemination in Europe (WISE).

 As a result of his work with CERN's Legal Service, CERN's director of Future Research Walter Hoogland signed the official document that released the web technology into the public domain on 30 April 1993.

 In December 1993 Cailliau called for the first International WWW Conference which was held at CERN in May 1994.
 The oversubscribed conference brought together 380 web pioneers and was a milestone in the development of the web.
 The conference led to the forming of the International World Wide Web Conferences Steering Committee which has organized an annual conference since then.
-Cailliau was a member of the committee from 1994 until 2002.
+Cailliau was founding member of the committee from 1994 until 2002.

 In 1995 Cailliau started the "Web for Schools" project with the European Commission, introducing the web as a resource for education.
 After helping to transfer the web development from CERN to the World Wide Web Consortium (W3C), he devoted his time to public communication.
-He went on early retirement from CERN in January 2007.
+He went on retirement from CERN in January 2007.

-Cailliau is now an active member of Newropeans, a pan-European political movement for which he and Luca Cominassi have recently drafted a proposal concerning the European information society.
+Cailliau was an active member of Newropeans, a pan-European political movement for which he and Luca Cominassi drafted a proposal concerning the European information society.

-He is a public speaker on the past and future of the World Wide Web and has delivered many keynote speeches at international conferences.
+He was a public speaker on the past and future of the World Wide Web and has delivered many keynote speeches at international conferences.
+He currently has the status of External Collaborator at CERN IdeaSquare.